Pinafore/nlp-hw/project/README.md

 * What challenges you had

-* Review how well you did (based on the competition)
+* Review how well you did (based on the competition or your own metrics)

 * Provide an error analysis.
 An error analysis must contain examples from the development set that you get wrong.
 You should show those sentences